Introducing digital sustainability into the workplace through process automation plays a key role in corporate social responsibility.

 When one organisation adopts sustainable initiatives, it helps the global environment.
 However, when many organisations adopt sustainable initiatives, it significantly helps the global environment.

-Therefore, your organisation unquestionably contributes.
+Therefore, injecting digital sustainability into your organisation’s practises unquestionably contributes.
 For example, those engaging in sustainable initiatives are all striving to reach the same end goal.
 That is, TO SAVE THE PLANET.

 If less offices require paper to carry out business processes, demand will weaken in the paper and pulp industry.